 President of Timor-Leste, overwhelmingly elected in May 2022 for a five-year mandate (2022-2027).
 He was previously President from 2007-2012.
 In between Mr Ramos-Horta was Under-Secretary-General and Special Representative of the UN Secretary-General in Guinea-Bissau 2013-2014).
 And in 2014-2016 he was Chair of the High-Level Independent Panel on UN Peace Operations.

 Born in Dili, Timor-Leste, Jose Ramos-Horta, was sent to the Catholic boarding school of Soibada, the oldest in the country, completing high school in Dili.
-He pursued University and post graduate studies in the 80’s in US, UK, France and Holland.
+He pursued University and postgraduate studies in the 80s in the US, UK, France and Holland.

 In December 1996 J. Ramos-Horta shared the Nobel Peace Prize with his compatriot Bishop Carlos F. X. Belo.

 From 2001 to 2006 he was a Senior Minister and Minister for Foreign Affairs, Prime Minister in 2006-2007, and President from 2007 to 2012.